scisel/scisel/README.md

 Below you will find my portfolio.

-Additionally, I have included screenshots where you can see how I work with REST API (Postman), SQL (MySQL), and how I manage reports (Google Sheets, Jira, TestRail).
+Additionally, I have included screenshots where you can see how I work with REST API (Postman), MySQL, and how I manage reports (Google Sheets, Jira, TestRail).

 ## #1
 ### Project name: